 The Title IX Coordinator will provide both the Complainant and the Respondent with a written Notice of Determination which will contain the rationale for such determination.
 The Notice of Determination will be provided to the parties simultaneously and within five business days of receipt of the investigator's report and recommendation.
-In cases of sexual assault, dating violence, domestic violence and/or stalking, the Complainant and the Respondent will be informed simultaneously and in writing of any sanctions imposed and the rationale for such sanction(s).
+In cases of sexual harassment, sexual assault, dating violence, domestic violence and/or stalking, the Complainant and the Respondent will be informed simultaneously and in writing of any sanctions imposed and the rationale for such sanction(s).
 In other cases of sexual misconduct, the Complainant will only be informed of the sanction(s) to the extent such sanction(s) relate to the Complainant.
+The range of outcomes could include expulsion, suspension, probation, or no contact orders.
+All records regarding cases are kept on file for seven years.